A more extensive and detailed version of this article has been published in the BVA-International magazine of June 2021

 more yellow front colour in the first weeks/months

 We now have several indications that the *sapphire* phenotype and the way it inherits could not be explained as a normal autosomal recessive inheritance.
-It can be explained as a result of a crossing-over between blue1 and blue2.
+It maybe can be explained as a result of a crossing-over between blue1 and blue2.
 That way it can also explain the different patterns of non-mendelian inheritance presented in some breeding outcomes, provided to us by different breeders.
-As extra test, we also hope to confirm, in the near future, these findings with our Agapornis Genome Study.

 Now I would like to add some personal thoughts.
 Let that be clear!!
 It is certainly not our intention to blame anyone.
-It is perfectly explainable why breeders believe it is an autosomal recessive mutation.
-Most of the indications pointed out in this direction.
-But as usual, and as I promised in my article of April 2020, time will tell because new insights provided more knowledge.
+It is perfectly understandable why breeders believe it is an autosomal recessive mutation.
+Most of the indications pointed out in this direction and we have to admit, we also followed that theory for a while.
+But as usual, and as I promised in my article of April 2020, time will tell because further insights provided more knowledge.
 And this is what happened again.

 I only regret that some breeders – for whatever some reason – are unable or unwilling to understand that it sometimes takes a long time before we can figure out these mutations correctly.
-Unfortunately, others then take the opportunity to turn people and groups against each other, just for their own benefits/ego.
-These internet trolls will unfortunately always be present in our hobby.
-But, what they don’t realise is that they are destroying the hobby for many enthusiasts.
+Unfortunately, others then take the opportunity to turn people and groups against each other, just for their own benefits.
+These internet and Facebook trolls will unfortunately always be involved in this hobby.
+What they don’t understand is that they are destroying the hobby for many enthusiasts.
 Do we want to continue with our hobby like this?
 Not me, let that be clear.

 D. Van den Abeele, ‘Blue, blue type2, turquoise, *sapphire*, *teal*,…. and so much more ….’, Agapornis.info, nr.
 April, 2019.